ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 ![Screenshot](screenshot.png)
 ![Screenshot](screenshot-tiles.png)

-## Windows 10 Start menu on Windows 11 installation
+## Windows 10 start menu on Windows 11 installation

-If you're already using the Windows 10 Start menu, you can skip this step.
+If you're already using the Windows 10 start menu, you can skip this step.

 (You need to set *"Corner preference"* to *"Not rounded"* as the theme automatically rounds the start menu and makes it float)